mac-a-r0ni/liveslak/README.txt

 You can provide a new kernel and its modules in two ways.
 The '-k' option accepts a kernel image file or else a Slackware package contaning a kernel.
 The '-m' option accepts a directory tree of modules below "/lib/modules/, or else a Slackware package containing kernel modules.
 If there is sufficient space on the Linux and EFI partitions, the script will make a backup of the current kernel and modules by renaming the kernel and the module directory with a ".prev" suffix.
 Sufficient space means that at least 10 MB of free space must remain on the partition(s) after making the backup and installing the new kernel plus modules.
 If space is an issue, you can skip making a backup by providing the '-b' parameter to the script (a possibly unsafe choice).

+Note that these new kernel-modules will be added to the initrd image (they are needed when booting the new kernel).
+In order for the Live OS to keep working with the new kernel however, these new kernel-modules must also be made available to the Live OS.
+The script achieves this by creating a '''kernelmodules''' squashfs module and copying the module into the '''addons''' directory of the liveslak installation on your USB stick.
+When the Live OS boots, the kernelmodules will then automatically be merged into the live filesystem.
+It is possible to skip the creation of this squashfs module via the '-N' switch to the script.

 == Restore backed-up kernel and modules ==

 If a backup was made of kernel and modules, the upslak.sh script is able to restore these using the '-r' option, thereby removing the replacements.
 This comes in handy when the replacement kernel turns out to be non-functional.
+Note that restoring the old kernel and its modules will leave an orphaned squashfs kernelmodule in liveslak's '''addons''' directory.
+You can safely delete that file.

 == Add network support modules ==